AnastasiaBuniak/ts-mui-nextjs-starter/content/pages/index.md

       - The 180-day period is not fixed; it’s a moving window, meaning each new day moves the counting period forward.
       - The rule applies to all short-term visa-free travelers (e.g., UK, US, Canadian, and Australian passport holders visiting Schengen).
   - type: InformationSection
-    title: Key Points for Calculating Days.
-How do we calculate?
+    title: Key rules for calculating visa days.
+How to calculate?
     description:
     keyPoints:
       - Every new entry counts towards the rolling 180-day window